qw245roar/stanford-faq/heroku.md

 The steps to participate from the Cloud are the same as from your laptop!

+**IMPORTANT:** In heroku, your application will sleep/become iddle if you don't see traffic for 30 minutes.
+We recommend running the Tutorial contest as a way to ensure your application stays responsive!

 ## Update your app

 To update your app, follow the exact same steps as to deploy your app for the first time.